ray-project/xgboost_ray/README.md

 Placement Strategies
 --------------------
-`xgboost_ray` leverages Ray's Placement Group API (https://docs.ray.io/en/master/placement-group.html) to implement placement strategies for better fault tolerance.
+XGBoost-Ray leverages Ray's Placement Group API (https://docs.ray.io/en/master/placement-group.html) to implement placement strategies for better fault tolerance.

 By default, a SPREAD strategy is used for training, which attempts to spread all of the training workers